The Queenan Law Firm

 When you face the dissolution of a marriage, you also face important decisions that will impact your life and that of your family well into the future.
 As you work through these major changes to your living and financial arrangements, it’s important to ensure that your best interests are being protected by a knowledgeable attorney who will handle your case with sensitivity, compassion, and precise attention to detail.

-The Houston family law attorneys of the Queenan Law Firm provide experienced legal representation for all types of cases in Family Court, including but not limited to:
+The Dallas family law attorneys of the Queenan Law Firm provide experienced legal representation for all types of cases in Family Court, including but not limited to:

 - Child Custody Disputes